RhineGST/FICTION-ZJU-Groupsite-Source/content/publication/GAN-IJCAR2016/index.md

 publication: In *IJCAR 2016*
 publication_short: In *IJCAR 2016*

 abstract: An algorithm for generating interpolants for formulas which are conjunctions of quadratic polynomial inequalities (both strict and nonstrict) is proposed.
 The algorithm is based on a key observation that quadratic polynomial inequalities can be linearized if they are concave.
-A generalization of Motzkin's transposition theorem is proved, which is used to generate an interpolant between two mutually contradictory conjunctions of polynomial inequalities, using semi-definite programming in time complexity $\mathcal{O}(n^3+nm))$, where $n$ is the number of variables and $m$ is the number of inequalities (this complexity analysis assumes that despite the numerical nature of approximate SDP algorithms, they are able to generate correct answers in a fixed number of calls).
+A generalization of Motzkin's transposition theorem is proved, which is used to generate an interpolant between two mutually contradictory conjunctions of polynomial inequalities, using semi-definite programming in time complexity $\mathcal{O}(n^3+nm)$, where $n$ is the number of variables and $m$ is the number of inequalities (this complexity analysis assumes that despite the numerical nature of approximate SDP algorithms, they are able to generate correct answers in a fixed number of calls).
 Using the framework proposed by Sofronie-Stokkermans for combining interpolants for a combination of quantifier-free theories which have their own interpolation algorithms, a combination algorithm is given for the combined theory of concave quadratic polynomial inequalities and the equality theory over uninterpreted functions.

 tags:
   - interpolation
   - verification
   - nonlinear arithmetic
   - semidefinite programming
+  - synthesis

 # Summary.
 An optional shortened abstract.
 summary: ''